Skip to main content

 • optimization

-The game offers extensive optimization options, featuring over 1,000 planets or stations, 70 spaceships, 100 weapons, and 120 modifications and gadgets, allowing players to customize their gameplay and enhance battle performance significantly.
+The game's optimization is commendable, offering a vast array of over 1,000 planets and stations, along with 70 spaceships, 100 weapons, and 120 modifications and gadgets, allowing players to extensively customize their gameplay and enhance battle performance.

 Buy Naev